rukasakurai/github-copilot-tutorial/docs/workshop.md

 ---

-# Use Copilot Chat to improve code quality
+# Use GitHub Copilot Chat to improve code quality

 GitHub Copilot is a generative AI and thus, perfect to generate code, but it has powerfull analysis capabilities on your code that can be used in several case to improve code quality like: find security issues, bad practices in your code and générate a fix, refactor and add comment to legacy code, generate tests, etc...